hukai916/Git_Cheatsheet/README.md

 * **Merge branches:<br>**
 git merge branch_name

-To create a branch, first commit all changes, then (if you are working on your own projects, you don't even need to use branches)<br>
+If you are working on your own project, you don't even need a branch.

 ## Remote repository
 * **Get a list of remote repositories:<br>**